SueMottet/bikesharing/README.md

 Shown below are a sampling of the data visualizations for this exploratory data analysis.

-The full annotated story is available on Tableau Public at: https://public.tableau.com/app/profile/sue.mottet/viz/NYCCitiBike_16410710320630/NYCCitiBikeStory?publish=yes
+The annotated story is available on Tableau Public at: https://public.tableau.com/app/profile/sue.mottet/viz/NYCCitiBike_16410710320630/NYCCitiBikeStory?publish=yes

 The Tableau Public annotated story for this exploratory data analysis includes data visualizations for: